sanicode/elastik-tenancy/README.md

 ## Laravel Tenancy Sponsors

-We would like to extend our thanks to the following sponsors for funding Laravel Tenancy development.
+We would like to extend our thanks to the following sponsors for funding Elastik Tenancy development.
 If you are interested in becoming a sponsor, please visit the [Elastik Tenancy Partners program](https://partners.tenancy.elastik.id).

 ### Premium Partners

 ## Contributing

-Thank you for considering contributing to the Laravel framework!
+Thank you for considering contributing to the Elastik Tenancy!
 The contribution guide can be found in the [Laravel Tenancy documentation](https://tenancy.elastik.id/docs/contributions).

 ## Code of Conduct

-In order to ensure that the Laravel community is welcoming to all, please review and abide by the [Code of Conduct](https://tenancy.elastik.id/docs/contributions#code-of-conduct).
+In order to ensure that the Elastik Tenancy community is welcoming to all, please review and abide by the [Code of Conduct](https://tenancy.elastik.id/docs/contributions#code-of-conduct).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Laravel, please send an e-mail to Sani via [sani@elastik.id](mailto:sani@elastik.id).
+If you discover a security vulnerability within Elastik Tenancy, please send an e-mail to Sani via [sani@elastik.id](mailto:sani@elastik.id).
 All security vulnerabilities will be promptly addressed.

 ## License